serverless/blog/posts/2018-11-01-no-server-november-challenge.md

 #### How it works

-The first three Mondays in November, we'll release a new Serverless Challenge or two.
+The first three Mondays in November, we'll release a new set of Serverless Challenges.
 We’ll also include some resources to get you started.
 The final week of November, we'll have a special edition re:Invent hackathon instead.

 Find a challenge you like!
 Or better yet, find multiple challenges you like!
 You can enter separately for every challenge you complete, and you can complete any challenge at any time.